jsherman212/svc_stalker/module/pf/README.md

 - offsets for the stalker cache and stalker_main_patcher

 pf_common.h
-- definition for `struct pf` and a bunch of macros related to its initialization
+- definition for `struct pf` and macros related to its initialization

 pfs.h
 - array of `pf` structs which represent svc_stalker's patchfinders